 Type 2 Diabetes Cured by Weight Loss Surgery Returns in One-Fifth of Patients.
 The Endocrine Society.
 Press Release 6/24/12.
 Avail at: http://www.endo-society.org/media/press/2012/Type-2-Diabetes-Cured-by-Weight-Loss-Surgery-Returns-in-One-Fifth-of-Patients.cfm

-Disclaimer: The information contained in this web site is provided for general informational purposes only.
+Disclaimer: The information contained in this website is provided for general information purposes and your specific results may vary depending on a variety of circumstances.
 It is not intended as nor should be relied upon as medical advice.
 Rather, it is designed to support, not replace, the relationship that exists between a patient/site visitor and his/her existing physician(s).
 Before you use any of the information provided in the site, you should seek the advice of a qualified medical, dietary, fitness or other appropriate professional.